 Legal Authority Challenged.
 The guidance states: ‘The Treasury Department and the IRS have determined that this relief is necessary to provide employers the time they need to make changes to their payroll systems or procedures in preparation for compliance with the new reporting requirement” (p.
 576).
 However, Section 6051(a)(14) provides generally that the aggregate cost of applicable employer sponsored coverage must be included in the information reported on Form W-2 effective for taxable years beginning on or after January 1, 2011.
 Thus, the delay appears contrary to this statutory deadline although the situation is somewhat ambiguous since the IRS issued guidance in time for employers to report this information voluntarily for tax year 2011.

-Delay Employer Mandate (July 2, 2013: 1 Year Delay)
+Delaying Employer Mandate (7.2.13: 1 Year Delay)

 Administrative Action.
 On July 2, 2013 the administration announced that reporting requirements for employers with 50 or more workers would be delayed for one year until January 1, 2015.
 The shared-responsibility payments required by such employers likewise were postponed for one year.
 Some have questioned whether the administration has the legal authority to unilaterally suspend this provision, but it remains to be seen whether anyone can or will take legal action.
 The president dismissed such claims, asserting: “Where Congress is unwilling to act, I will take whatever administrative steps that I can in order to do right by the American people.”
 Yet the president also threatened to veto legislation passed overwhelmingly by the House of Representatives (264 to 161,including 35 Democrats who voted yes) on July 17 to enshrine the employer-mandate delay into law, claiming it was “unnecessary.”

 Legal Authority.
 The employer mandate is provided for under Section 1513 of the ACA which specifically states: “The amendments made by this section shall apply to months beginning after December 31, 2013.”
-In 1998, the U.S. Supreme Court in Clinton v.
-City of New York asserted, “There is no provision in the Constitution that authorizes the president to enact, to amend, or to repeal statutes.”

 In a July 9, 2013 letter sent to Representative Fred Upton (R., Mich.) by Treasury Department official Mark Mazur, Mazur cited “the Treasury Department’s longstanding authority to grant transition relief when implementing new legislation like the ACA.
 Administrative authority is granted by section 7805(a) of the Internal Revenue Code.”
 Critics have argued that the specific historical instances used by Mazur in the main text of his letter to buttress this argument provide weak support for using that authority in the case of the ACA; ACA supporters have countered that this critique did not address 8 additional historical examples cited in footnote 2.
 But constitutional law professor Jonathan Turley has stated: “You have a president who is claiming the right to basically rewrite or ignore or negate federal laws.
 That is a dangerous thing.
 It has nothing to do with the policies; it has to do with politics…a system in which a single individual is allowed to rewrite legislation or ignore legislation is a system that borders on authoritarianism.”

-Delay Employer Mandate for Medium-Size Employers (February 10, 2014: 1 Year Delay)
+Delaying Employer Mandate for Medium-Size Employers (2.10.14: 1 Year Delay)

 Administrative Action.
 On February 10, 2014, the administration announced that the employer mandate would be delayed until 2016 for employers with between 50 to 99 employees (the Small Business Administration estimates there are 7.8 million workers in such firms).
 Employers who want to take advantage of this particular exemption will need to certify with the federal government that they are not cutting back on positions just to fall below the threshold.

-Additional Transition Relief for Large Employers (February 10, 2014: 1 Year)
+Additional Transition Relief for Large Employers (2.10.14: 1 Year)